 UK TIN 5G Benefits and 5G Safety - please click here

-Are there plans to improve the mobile connectivity in my area and will i be effected by the switching off the UK`s 3G mobile networks?
+Are there plans to improve the mobile connectivity in my area?

 What can you tell me about the move of landline phones to digital technology?